n8n-io/self-hosted-ai-starter-kit/README.md

 ### Setup
 - Clone this repo
 - **Optionally** edit the credentials in the `.env` file
+- Start the containers:
     - If you have an Nvidia GPU, run `docker compose --profile gpu-nvidia up`
     - Otherwise to run inference services on your CPU, run `docker compose --profile cpu up`
-- Wait a couple of minutes for all the containers to become healthy.
+- Wait a couple of minutes for all the containers to become healthy
+- Open http://localhost:5678 in your browser and fill in the details
+- Open the included workflow: http://localhost:5678/workflow/srOnR8PAY3u4RSwb
+- Wait until Ollama has downloaded the `llama3.1` model (you can check the docker console)

 ### Included service endpoints
 - [n8n](http://localhost:5678/)